Ahmed-bastwesy/storeFront_udicity_node_project/README.md

 # storeFront_udicity_node_project
 ### Database
--database is running on default port 5432.
+-database is running on default port 5432.<br/>
--you must create two databse one for test and the second for use -make sure that if you change name of database that you must change it in database.json and .env
+-you must create two databse one for test and the second for use.<br/>
+-make sure that if you change name of database that you must change it in database.json and .env<br/>
 * to create database        ``` CREATE DATABSE storeFront ;```
 * to create second database ``` CREATE DATABSE storeFront_test ;```
 * config .env and put data about database and all missing data like this :<br/>